"Lupita" Doll NAJACO Apple Bag Sack Lime Green Ceramic Mexican

 - The doll/figurine is carrying a Bag/Sack of Apples.

 - The artisan painted apples on her Lime Green skirt.

-- This doll has a beautiful hair bun with colorful flowers.
+- This doll has her hair in Two Buns with colorful flowers.

 - The Lupita is hand painted by Mexican artisans, each detail is hand painted and each doll is initialed or signed by the artisan.

 Lupita is a typical name in Mexico, thus the name Lupita was given to each figurine.